 Belief and True Trust

 To arrive at true trust, you will need to make a belief change.
-Once you learn to gratefully release your belief in judgment, you then allow yourself to embrace the belief that there is some benevolent force, energy or consciousness that is always available and extending itself.
+Once you learn to gratefully release your belief in judgment, you then allow yourself to embrace the belief that there is some benevolent force, energy, or consciousness that is always available and extending itself.
 This means believing that what we are perceiving may not be what really is, and that ultimately all things work for good.
 Embracing this belief may be too much of a stretch for you if you consider yourself an agnostic or an atheist.
 However, this does not mean you have to believe in God.
-It merely means trusting that all energetic forms are a part of and an extension of an energy that is creative, unifying, enlivening, inspiring, expanding, intelligent, and beneficent.
+It merely means trusting that all energetic forms are a part of and an extension of energy that is creative, unifying, enlivening, inspiring, expanding, intelligent, and beneficent.
 It is like trusting the buoyancy of water.
 You have to let go, relax, and feel the presence of buoyancy in order to float.
 You do not have to believe buoyancy is some kind of supernatural or intentional force.
 It just is.